VishalDhoriya/mqtt_demo/README.md

 - **Auto-scroll**: Automatically scrolls to show newest messages
 - **Clear Button**: Clears the message log

+## Broker Discovery Feature

+The app includes an automatic broker discovery feature that makes it easy to find and connect to MQTT brokers on your network.

+### How It Works
+1. **Network Scanning**: Automatically scans your local network for devices running MQTT brokers
+2. **Port Detection**: Checks common MQTT ports (1883, 8883, 9001, 8080) on all network devices
+3. **Visual Interface**: Shows discovered brokers in a user-friendly list
+4. **One-Tap Connect**: Simply tap any discovered broker to connect immediately

+### Using Broker Discovery
+1. **Open Discovery**: In client mode, tap the search icon (🔍) next to the broker IP field
+2. **Wait for Scan**: The app will automatically scan your network (takes up to 5 seconds)
+3. **Select Broker**: Tap any discovered broker from the list to connect
+4. **Manual Fallback**: If your broker isn't found, use the "Manual Entry" section to add it

+### Manual Entry Options
+- **Add to List**: Save manual entries for easy reuse
+- **Connect Now**: Connect immediately to a manually entered broker
+- **Remove Entries**: Delete manual entries you no longer need

+For detailed information about the broker discovery feature, see [BROKER_DISCOVERY.md](BROKER_DISCOVERY.md).

 ## Technical Details

 ### Default Configuration